tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * As a reminder, slack out the [PyViz Installation Guide](../../06-PyViz/Supplemental/PyVizInstallationGuide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.

-* Today's lesson deals heavily with statistical concepts, particularly probability.
-Try to be as transparent as possible and be mindful of students who may become easily confused, as this lesson will push the boundaries of most students' comfort levels when it comes to statistics.
+* Today's lesson deals heavily with statistical concepts, especially probability.
+Be as transparent as possible and mindful of students who may become confused, as this lesson pushes the boundaries of most students' comfort levels when it comes to statistics.

-* When overviewing the concept of probability distributions, also make sure to stress the notion of randomness.
-Probability merely implies that there is a chance that a specific result or event may occur but makes no guarantees, which is why results can differ with each iteration.
+* When overviewing the concept of probability distributions, make sure to stress the notion of randomness.
+Probability merely implies that there is a chance that a specific result or event may occur, but makes no guarantees, which is why results can differ with each iteration.

-* Once students are comfortable with probability distributions, namely normal distributions, students should be able to process the idea that Monte Carlo simulations on stock investments seek to chart the different paths (and probabilities) in which a stock can vary about its average daily return.
+* Once they're comfortable with probability distributions (namely, normal distributions), students should be able to process the idea that Monte Carlo simulations on stock investments seek to chart the different paths and probabilities in which a stock can vary about its average daily return.
 Overview the code in detail so that this becomes more apparent.

 * Toward the end of class, students will begin applying Monte Carlo simulations to portfolio returns.
 Therefore, they will need to combine the concepts of portfolio optimization (taught in the Pandas unit) with the concept of portfolio forecasting (taught in today's lesson).
-Walkthrough the steps in detail as students can easily get lost in this myriad of technical concepts!
+Walk through the steps in detail, as students could easily get lost in this myriad of technical concepts!

 * Note that the results from Monte Carlo simulations may vary from the lesson plan and a new execution in class since stock data is fetched `90` days before the current date.

 * In this class, the concept of random numbers and random numbers generators is introduced and applied using `numpy.random`.
-A random seed (`random.seed(3)`) has been set for all the Instructor's activities to ensure reproducibility, be aware of that during your coding demos and explain to students the purpose of using a random seed for prototyping but not for deploying models.
+A random seed (`random.seed(3)`) has been set for all the Instructor's activities to ensure reproducibility.
+Be aware of this during your coding demos, and explain the purpose of using a random seed for prototyping but not for deploying models.

-* In those Students' activities that use `numpy.random`, there a random seed is not set to allow students to experience randomness.
+* In the student activities using `numpy.random`, there a random seed is not set to allow students to experience randomness.

 ### Sample Class Video (Highly Recommended)